-The analysis of the asset portfolio provided below comprises the assets held by the Group's life companies including stock lending collateral.
-It excludes other Group assets such as cash held in the holding and service companies and Ignis; the assets held by the non-controlling interest in collective investment schemes and UKCPT; and is net of derivative liabilities.
+Additional life company asset disclosures The analysis of the asset portfolio provided below comprises the assets held by the Group's life companies including stock lending collateral.
+It excludes other Group assets such as cash held in the holding and service companies and Ignis; the assets held by the non-controlling interest in collective investment schemes and UKCPT; and are net of derivative liabilities.